 The classes come with different characteristics that suggest distinct (algorithmic) analysis problems.
 In assembly-level programs, we experience the influence of the hardware architecture on the program semantics.
 Our research serves as a stepping stone beyond verification towards automatic correction as needed during compilation and porting efforts.
 In lock-free data structures, the challenge is to take into account the memory management, and our goal is to optimize the allocation and reclamation behavior.
 Functional programs do not experience side effects, the only interaction with the environment is via method calls and returns.
 Our goal is to synthesize parts of the application from language-theoretic specifications.

 Our research employs techniques from various branches of theoretical computer science.
-For reconfigurable systems, computability results on the decidability and complexity of verification problems help evaluating the expressiveness of system classes and the hardness of their analysis.
-While these judgements provide worst-case bounds, industrial examples exhibit regularities that state space exploration techniques from computer-aided verification exploit to reduce analysis efforts.
-Quantitative properties like the availability of network nodes raise problems of fundamental character in formal language theory.
-We strive for suitable automata models with appropriate closure properties, and search for their algebraic as well as logical counterparts.
+Automata and games provide elegant representations for the operational behavior of programs.
+Arguments on the program semantics justify these representations.
+Computability results help us evaluate the expressiveness of program classes and the hardness (decidability and complexity) of analysis problems.
+While these judgements provide worst-case bounds, industrial examples exhibit regularities that state space exploration techniques from computer-aided verification exploit to reduce the analysis effort.

 Please follow the links to learn more about the group members working on a topic, the related publications, and the funding.